 Departments and other individual administrative units have the responsibility to provide information regarding accepted standards of professional integrity and quality, including aspects peculiarspecific to their own disciplines.
 SuchThis information should servebe provided as a continuing reminder to the research staff and as normal training for students.
-In addition, the members of the faculty, particularly major professors, are responsible for communicating standards for academic conduct to graduate students. hiring and promotion.
-It is the responsibility of the administration to promotion.
-It is the responsibility of the administration to prevent fraudulent practices by disseminatingmake available to all of its faculty members and research staff a policy, including the consequences of misconduct.
+In addition, the members of the faculty, particularly major professors, are responsible for communicating standards for academic conduct to graduate students. hiring and promotion..
+It is the responsibility of the administration to prevent fraudulent practices by disseminatingmake available to all of its-faculty members and research staff a clear statement of its-policies andthis policy, including the consequences of misconduct.